StLWallace/snowpark-demo/README.md

 # Snowpark Demo
-I'm testing out Snowflake's Snowpark library to think about some good uses cases
+I'm testing out Snowflake's Snowpark library to think about some good use cases